 WHY CLEAN AIR STANDARDS HAVE TO BE HEALTH-BASED EU air quality standards have proven to be a key instrument in reducing air pollution.
-But to protect people's health and reduce health costs, they must be tightened according to the World Health Organization's health-based recommendations.
+But to protect people's health and reduce health costs, they must be fully aligned with World Health Organization's evidence-based recommendations.
 Air pollution is the top environmental threat to people's health, in the short and long-term.
 Some groups are more vulnerable to its impacts: children, pregnant women, the elderly, people who are already ill, or live in poverty.
-PN Impacts the developing brain and central nervous system Bal Linked to increased behavioral problems (ADHD) and weakening of immune system PM Cause cardiovascular disease, stroke, possibly dementia, obesity.
-SO, PM O, Cause Lung Cancer, Chronic obstructive Pulmonary Disease 10, Causes Asthma and reduced lung function SO, Causes Headaches and Anxiety BaP NO, O, PM Cause irritation of throat and breathing problems PM Increases the risk of pre-term birth, reduced birth weight, and pre-eclampsia of the pregnant woman Share of city residents living with concentrations above EU standards or WHO recommendations (for 2018-19) Other pollutants of concern for health include mercury and ultrafine particles.
+PM Impacts the developing brain and central nervous system BaF Linked to increased behavioral problems (ADHD) and weakening of immune system PM Cause cardiovascular disease, stroke, possibly dementia, obesity.
+SO, PM O, Cause Lung Cancer, Chronic obstructive Pulmonary Disease 10.

+Causes Asthma and reduced lung function

+SO,

+Causes Headaches and Anxiety

+BaP NO, O, PM

+Cause irritation of throat and breathing problems

+РМ

+Increases the risk of pre-term birth, reduced birth weight, and pre-eclampsia of the pregnant woman

+Share of city residents living with concentrations above EU standards or WHO recommendations

+Other pollutants of concern for health include mercury and ultrafine particles.